 Don manages Rodale Institute’s apple orchards, which are home to 20 varieties of scab resistant apples.
 Don has been experimenting with pesticide-free techniques in the orchards for over three decades.

-Animal Husbandry Coordinator
+Animal Husbandry Coordinator/Field Technician

 Michael manages and maintains the Institute’s treatment-free honeybee conservancy, where he selectively breeds healthy queens to create new colonies.
 Additionally, he is the manager of the Rodale Institute Founder’s Campus.

 Molly, who holds a B.S. in Biology and a B.A. in Fine Art from Kutztown University, was previously the Farm and Hospitality Manager at Rodale Inc. In her current position, she maintains the ornamental gardens and operates a small organic CSA at the Rodale Institute Founder’s Campus.

 Annie is responsible for raising money from foundations, corporations and individuals so the Institute may continue its work.
 Previously the Institute’s West Coast Representative, she joined full time in January 2016.
 She lives in Boulder, Colorado.